 Knesseth Israel was established in 1887 by 12 men who had left Congregation B'nai Jeshurun.
 The congregation held services in several locations until 1907, when it dedicated a synagogue on E. 46th between Woodland and Scovill.
 In the early 1920s, the congregation operated 3 branches, in Woodland, Glenville, and Buckeye.
 In 1922 a synagogue was dedicated at 105th and Columbia, which served as its home until the merger with Taylor Rd.
 Synagogue.
 Rabbi David Zlatin served the synagogue from 1984-1995.

-Taylor Rd.
-Synagogue Records, WRHS.
+Finding aid for the Taylor Road Synagogue Records, WRHS.